Road Improvement Projects

 Most resurfacing of county roads is funded by one of two programs, C-Funds and the Critical Needs Program.
-To see if your road is scheduled for resurfacing, please see the list here.
+To see if your road is scheduled for resurfacing, please see an updated list here Road Resurfacing Road Resurfacing.
 Roads are listed in alphabetical order.

 Critical Needs Program

 The Critical Needs Program was established by the County Council to address the improvement and preservation of our county maintained paved roads.
 It is funded through the General Fund.

 Project Updates: Pennies for Progress & Resurfacing Projects

 To report a pothole or to schedule a road repair on a county-maintained road, please fill out the Request for Road Service form at the Public Works webpage.